 This new approach spells the beginning of the end for the self-assessment tax return as HMRC seeks to make the entire taxation process more fluid and less daunting.
 The Government is hoping Digital Tax Accounts will give taxpayers a real-time and complete picture of their tax position.
 This should be fully operational by 2020.

 One of the most appealing aspects of Digital Tax Accounts is its potential to prevent a build-up of unpaid or overpaid tax.
-As the system will be using real time information HMRC say that they will start to make automatic tax code adjustments based on the information from 2017.
-Certainly in the case of underpayments this will eliminate those nasty surprises for taxpayers at the end of the year.
+As the system will be using real-time information HMRC says that they will start to make automatic tax code adjustments based on the information from 2017.
+Certainly, in the case of underpayments, this will eliminate those nasty surprises for taxpayers at the end of the year.

 While these changes appear wonderful in theory, the new system has inevitably drawn criticism.
 Given HMRC’s reputation for poor customer service, concerns have been raised that taxpayers will be left high and dry when in need of help and clarity.
 These concerns will be particularly relevant to the less tech-savvy taxpayer.
 Although assurances have been made, questions will remain as to whether the online support facilities on offer will be sufficient.